ReactiveHTML/rimmel/README.md

 [TodoMVC 2](https://stackblitz.com/edit/rimmel-todomvc-expanded) 🥈 A more human-readable, expanded version if you want to examine more in detail what's going on.

-This TodoMVC implementation uses [ObservableTypes](https://github.com/reactivehtml/observable-types) 🪞, a reactive Collection with streams-oriented programming in mind.
+This TodoMVC implementation uses [ObservableTypes](https://github.com/reactivehtml/observable-types) 🪞, a reactive Collection with stream-oriented programming in mind.

 #### Tic-Tac-Toe 🎮